 Rarely a printer will have a maintenance kit.
 If a printer has one you won’t need to replace it often.
 Some last the lifetime of the printer, some need changed only a couple times.

 Inkjet vs Laser Printers

-Laser printer maintenance mostly involves replacing toner cartridges.
+Your laser printer maintenance mostly involves replacing toner cartridges.
 Toner generally lasts thousands of pages instead of ink which lasts hundreds.
-Adding toner is much more infrequent that ink cartridges.
+You won’t need to add toner as frequently as ink cartridges.

-Though adding an ink cartridge can be easier than removing an image unit, separating the drum unit from the toner cartridge, replacing the toner cartridge, then putting everything back together again.
+Though adding an ink cartridge can be easier than removing an image unit.
+Then separating the drum unit from the toner cartridge.
+Then replacing the toner cartridge.
+Finally putting everything back together again.
 Looking at you Brother.

 In Brother’s defense, separate units are very cost effective.
-Also, going to all that trouble may only happen a few times a year.
+Also, you would only have to go through it a few times a year.
 As opposed to adding an ink cartridge every couple of weeks.

-Unlike inkjet printers, supply items vary greatly depending on the model.
-These supply items may need replaced only a few times or possibly never depending on the model.
+Unlike inkjet printers, supply items for laser printers vary greatly depending on the model.
+These supply items need replaced only a few times or possibly never depending on the model.

 - Transfer unit